rachelAtFlatiron/EAST-SE-041023-Phase-2-React/01_components_props/01_slides.md

 <br />

 - Note: This is usually contained in `index.js`
-- All children of <App /> will also be rendered
+- All children of `<App />` will also be rendered

 ---

 NOTE: ReactDOM.render only works with React up to version 17.
-We will be using version 16.
 React 18 now uses ReactDOM.createRoot() but it does the same thing as ReactDOM.render().

 ---